gabrielius-mazeika/nq-monte-carlo-analysis/README.md

 | Short win rate (rainy days) | 50.4% |
 | Long win rate (dry days) | 53.5% |

 **Interpretation:** Out of 10,000 simulated alternative worlds (where rainfall follows the same Markov structure but falls on different days), only ~14 produced a higher PnL than the real world.
-This suggests a statistically significant relationship between NYC rainfall patterns and NAS100 direction (p ≈ 0.001).
+This places the observed result in the extreme tail of the simulated distribution — a statistically unusual outcome, even if the explanation remains unclear.

+At the same time, the underlying win rates remain close to a coin flip (50.4% on rainy days, 53.5% on dry days), suggesting that any apparent "edge" is subtle at best.
+Either way, while the model might tempt a gambler to check the weather forecast before placing a trade, the more reasonable takeaway is that unusual patterns can emerge surprisingly easily.

 ![Always Long vs Weather Strategy](always_long_vs_weather.png)

-The chart above compares the Weather Strategy against a naive Always Long benchmark — same entry at 09:30, same exit at 16:30, every single day.
+The chart above compares the Weather Strategy against an Always Long benchmark — same entry at 09:30, same exit at 16:30, every single day.
 The only difference is direction.
-Over 9 years, the Weather Strategy outperformed Always Long by 10.3x, suggesting the rainfall signal carries genuine directional information rather than simply capturing intraday drift.
+Note that buy-and-hold over this period would have captured the full NAS100 bull run — but both strategies here trade intraday only, capturing no overnight moves.
+Within that constrained universe, the Weather Strategy outperformed Always Long by 10.3x, suggesting the rainfall signal carries genuine directional information rather than simply capturing intraday drift.

 ## Visual: Strategy vs Markov-Generated Alternatives